juhasev/sample-ninja-help/edit-project-links-entry-link.md

 > The inserted data for the Keyword and the Text -variable types is static because there is no way for the test data generator to figure out the real intent of the data variable.
 For example if **CITY** is piped in, the data set will show as **test_keyword_city**.
 Similarly for the text variable, if the example **DESCRIPTON** is used, data set would show as **test_text_description**.

 ### Panelist ID
 Panelist ID is automatically piped in the URL.
 You should save the panelist ID along with the survey responses.
-This is important for reconsilidation i.e. if you need to disqualify some participants after the survey data has been reviewed.
+This is important when you reconsile participants after the survey data has been reviewed.
 By default the parameter name is **pid** but you may customize this to match the target survey platform.

 https://surveyengine.com?project_id=343&pid=4b6c7e1e-2ec3-4cc7-975a-5a523d55248f